rrbhushan/cse-15l-lab-reports/Lab1.md

 ![Image](/lab1images/l1cat3.png)

 The working directory upon using this command was `/home/lecture1/messages`.
-After running the `cat` command with a file as the argument,
+After running the `cat` command with a file as the argument, it displays the contents of that file.
+This is intended behavior as the `cat` command is used to either view the contents of a preexisting file or create one if it doesn't exist.
+Since the file exists, it will print out the contents of that existing file.